BehzadRamezaniGourabi/BehzadRamezaniGourabi/README.md

 </div>

 <b>Progects:</b>
 1. School Project (AGILE): View on GitHub.
-A project using HTML, CSS, and JavaScript to create a local business website which is "Pizzad Kitchen".
+A project using HTML, CSS, and JavaScript to create a local business website which is "Pizza Kitchen".